allaboutjst/python-project-starter-structure/README.md

 # pythonstructure

-A demo of python repository structure
+A demo of python repository structure.
+Can be used to start a new python project.

 ## Repository Structure